Displaying Loss Values on Tensorboard

 Running Experiment with Tensorboard Option

 During the training of each round, scalar values are sent by each node through the monitoring channel.
 The experiment does not write scalar values to the event file as long as it has been specified.
 To do that you need to set tensorboard=True while you are initializing an experiment (see below).
 Afterward, the Monitor will be activated, and it will write the loss values coming from each node into a new log file.
 Thanks to that, it is possible to display and compare on the tensorboard loss evolution (and model performances) trained on each node.
-By default, losses are saved in files under the runs directory.
+By default, losses are saved in files under the folder runs inside the experiment directory.

 from fedbiomed.researcher.federated_workflows import Experiment